-Whether you’re bringing home a Cocker Spaniel or English Cocker Spaniel, it’s an exciting moment for you and your family.
+Whether you’re bringing home a Cocker Spaniel or English Cocker Spaniel, it’s going to be an exciting time for you and your family.
 Both breed variations are cheerful and optimistic dogs.
-But does that translate to an intelligent spaniel?
+But does do these traits translate to an smart dog breed?

-Not only do Cocker Spaniels excel with obedience and work intelligence, but also adaptive and instinctive intelligence.
-For these reasons, they’re some of the most popular dogs and intelligent dogs in the world.
+Cocker Spaniels are one of the few rare dogs that excel in all three dimensions of dog intelligence.
+And for these reasons, it’s no surprise they’re some of the most popular and intelligent dogs in the world.
 Read on to learn more.

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 - More Reasons Why Cocker Spaniels Are Smart